Jennykuma/portfolio-site/src/pages/projects/quick-comms-cap/quick-comms-cap.md

 ###### If I had more time...
 - Turn this into SMS because email messaging is not as instant and popular as sending text messages.
 - Include the image captured via Button 4 into the email so that the recipient would receive the image.
-- Upgrade the camera to a wide angle lens because it would allow the user to have a greater capture of the field of view.
+- Upgrade the camera to a wide-angle lens because it would allow the user to have a greater capture of the field of view.

 ##### Creating My Project
 It took a lot of struggling and stress, but it paid off!
 I started out learning how to wire the LEDs and the breadboard in general.